DeCavalcante crime family: Early Newark family

-In February 1930, a bloody Mafia war in New York City, known as the Castellammarese War started as Sicilian Castellammarese Mafia boss Salvatore Maranzano challenged New York City Mafia boss Joe "The Boss" Masseria for the position of capo dei capi.
+Meanwhile, across the river, a bloody Mafia war, known as the Castellammarese War, broke out in New York City in February 1930 as Sicilian Castellammarese Mafia boss Salvatore Maranzano challenged New York City Mafia boss Joe "The Boss" Masseria for the position of capo dei capi.
 In Newark, the Sicilian boss Badami joined Maranzano's alliance, while Neapolitan boss Boiardo sided with Masseria.

 On April 15, 1931, Masseria was murdered, leaving Maranzano the most powerful mobster in America.
 Maranzano appointed Badami the boss and Sam Monaco the underboss of the Newark family.

-On September 10, 1931, Maranzano was murdered leaving Badami without protection from his enemies.
-Days later on September 13, 1931, Badami's underboss Sam Monaco and top member Louis Russo were discovered dead after their bodies were found floating in Newark Bay.
+On September 10, 1931, Maranzano was murdered, leaving Badami without protection from his enemies.
+Days later on September 13, 1931, the bodies of Badami's underboss Sam Monaco and top member Louis Russo were found floating in Newark Bay.
 The loss of Monaco and Russo caused Badami to flee Newark, leaving the family without leadership.
 The Newark family broke apart, as many members joined the Gagliano family's Jersey crew, while the remaining members stayed with Gaspare D'Amico.

 D'Amico had moved to Newark during the early 1920s, settling in the Northeastern neighborhood of Woodside.
-When D'Amico took over as boss, he faced a number of rebellions against his leadership.
+After D'Amico took over as boss, he faced a number of rebellions against his leadership.
 In 1935, D'Amico was challenged by Vincenzo Troia for control of the Newark family, but he acted quickly and ordered Troia and his associates murdered.

-The second challenge against D'Amico leadership occurred in 1937, when Salvatore Lombardino and others attempted to murder him but failed.
+The second challenge to D'Amico leadership occurred in 1937, when Salvatore Lombardino and others attempted to murder him but failed.
 During the assassination attempt D'Amico's father was murdered.
-Fearing for his own life, D'Amico fled the United States and relocated to Puerto Rico where he later died in October 1975.
-It was later discovered by the Commission that Profaci family boss Joseph Profaci, had backed Lombardino and had ordered the assassination attempt on D'Amico.
+Fearing for his life, D'Amico fled to Puerto Rico, where he died in October 1975.
+It was later discovered by the Commission that Profaci family boss Joseph Profaci had backed Lombardino and had ordered the assassination attempt on D'Amico.

 The Commission decided to disband the Newark family, while declaring Newark an open city and dividing the family's territory among the Five Families of New York.
-The Luciano-Genovese family's New Jersey faction grew in power as Richard Boiardo became the family's caporegime of the Newark crew and powerful New Jersey mobster Willie Moretti became the family's underboss while also controlling operations in Bergen county.
-The Gagliano family's Jersey crew caporegime was Settimo "Big Sam" Accardi, a former member of Badami's Newark family, he controlled operations in Newark and North Jersey.
+The Luciano-Genovese family's New Jersey faction grew in power as Richard Boiardo became the family's caporegime of the Newark crew and powerful New Jersey mobster Willie Moretti became the family's underboss, while also controlling operations in Bergen county.
+The Gagliano family's Jersey crew caporegime was Settimo "Big Sam" Accardi, a former member of Badami's Newark family, who controlled operations in Newark and North Jersey.
 The Mangano family's Newark crew was controlled by Antonio Paterno, a former member of the Newark family.
 The Profaci family's New Jersey crew was led by Salvatore Lombardino, the man behind the attempted murder of Newark boss D'Amico.
 The Bonanno family's Newark crew was led by Antonio Riela.
-The city of Newark also had other gangsters fighting for dominance and territory which included Abner Zwillman, a Jewish gangster, the Philadelphia crime family, which had formed their own North Jersey crew, and former Newark boss Badami with his own small group.
+The city of Newark also had other gangsters fighting for dominance and territory, including the Philadelphia crime family, which had formed their own North Jersey crew, Zwillman, who maintained strong ties with Luciano and Moretti, and former Newark boss Badami, with his own small group.